netdata/go.d.plugin/modules/unbound/README.md

 ### Configuration

-Needs only `address` to server's remote-control interface if TLS is disabled or `address` is unix socket.
+Needs only `address` to server's `remote-control` interface if TLS is disabled or `address` is unix socket.
 Otherwise you need to set path to the `control-key-file` and `control-cert-file` files.

-Module tries to auto detect following parameter reading `unbound.conf`:
+Module tries to auto detect following parameters reading `unbound.conf`:
   - address (`control-interface` and `control-port`)
   - cumulative (`statistics-cumulative`)
   - use_tls (`control-use-cert`)